 DTC B1000 36: ECU EEPROM Data Integrity

-An internal fault is detected inside the controller.
+Internal fault detection is performed inside the controller.
 External circuits are not affected.

-The controller executes an internal fault detection routine upon receiving a power-on command.
-The only necessary condition is the presence of supply voltage and ground.
-This program is executed even if the voltage is outside the allowed operating range.
+The controller executes a program to detect an internal fault when it receives a power-on command.
+The only requirement is that the supply voltage and ground are present.
+This program is executed even if the voltage is outside the permissible operating range.

 An internal fault has been detected in the controller.

-- The current fault code is cleared after the fault disappears.
+- The current fault code is cleared once the fault has disappeared.

-- The DTC is cleared from the log when the ignition cycle counter in the controller reaches the reset threshold of 50 without recurring the fault.
+- The fault code is cleared from the history when the ignition cycle counter in the controller reaches the reset threshold of 50 without the fault recurring.

-- This DTC can be stored in the DTC log without affecting the functionality of the controller.
+- This DTC may be stored in the DTC history without affecting the operation of the controller.

-- If the DTC is only logged and not issued as a current DTC, do not replace the controller.
+- If the fault code is only stored in the log and is not issued as a current fault code, the controller should not be replaced.

-- If a DTC is received as both current and logged, replace the controller that generated the DTC.
+- If the DTC is received both as a current DTC and as a stored DTC, replace the controller that generated the DTC.

-If this DTC is received as current, replace the controller that generated this DTC.
+If this DTC is received as current, replace the controller that set this DTC.

-Perform a post-repair diagnostic check after completing the diagnostic procedure.
+Perform a post-repair diagnostic check upon completion of the diagnostic procedure.

 DTC B1325 03: Voltage Below Threshold